smart-on-fhir/cumulus-aggregator/docs/dashboard-api.md

 }
 ```

-The same response without a stratifier would kook like:
+The same response without a stratifier would look like:
 ```js
 {
     column: "enct_month",